 - Improved recruitment practices: By having knowledge of what has worked in the past, whether it be in terms of candidate characteristics or hiring methodology, knowing what does and doesn’t work can make a huge difference in acquiring the right talent.
 Some key benefits in this area include:

-- A better understanding of employee trends, when they’re happiest, or when they’re most likely to leave; enabling better planning practices
+- And a better understanding of employee trends, when they’re happiest, or when they’re most likely to leave; enabling better planning practices

 - Improved employee experience: HR often plays a huge role in developing company culture and having access to essential employee information can help in building and implementing a cultural fit.